tianyilim/ros1_vio_playground/README.md

 `tmux` is installed, but the leader is `C-a` to avoid conflicts with nested `tmux` sesisons.

 Code modifications can be done in the `code` folder.
-This is to ensure the submodules themselves are not modified.